matyalatte/Texconv-Custom-DLL/docs/README.md

 -   Windows 10 + MSVC
 -   MacOS 10.15 (or later) + AppleClang
 -   Ubuntu 20.04 (or later) + GCC
+-   Alpine Linux + GCC

+And it might work on other linux distributions.

 ## Download